libjohn/workshop_attendance/README.md

     - User data on your personal machine is your responsibility
     - User data in the GoogleSheet is protected by the Google Drive permissions that you have set

-## Step By Step Directions

-### Make a `data` and `outfile` subdirectory

-1. Clone this repository as a new project in RStudio
-1. Download your Springshare registration data
-1. Run this script in the R Console

-    - `rmarkdown::render("libcal_roster.Rmd")`
-    - You will be prompted to find the downloaded roster
-    - The default will not upload to Google

-        - To Upload to Google...   `rmarkdown::render("libcal_roster.Rmd", params = list(upload_googlesheets = "TRUE"))`

-### Where to Find the Outputs

-- Roster is in the `outfile` directory

-    - Open in Excel:  `attendance-roster.csv`
-    - Use Excel to **Format Tables**
-    - Use Excel Print functions

-        - Change to Landscape
-        - Scale all columns to one page in the

-- Visualization will be in the RStudio project root (workshop_attendance), as libcal_roster.nb.html.
-Just print the selected page

-- Email List is in the `outfile` directory

-    - `dvs-announce_append-email.txt`
-    - This list is possible because we prompt patrons for this during the springshare registration process

-- Google Sheet will be in your Google Drive main folder.

-    - First time user will have to monitor the R Console for messages about authentication

-## foo